 This romantic friend of mine always says bad choices make the best memories.
 Of course, she is basically referring to the drummer she was dating recently.
 And well, maybe the older dude she was going out with before too.
 Now that I went there, I guess the one before — the guy with the long beard and tattoos — has also contributed to the development of her philosophy.

 Anyway, this might or might not be true in dating life.
-Speaking of blogging, though, I do not think making all those wrong choices is gonna pay off for you.
-This particularly holds true when we’re talking of such primary and crucial choices as is picking the platform where you’re gonna blog.
+Speaking of blogging, though, I do not think making all those wrong choices are gonna pay off for you.
+This particularly holds true when we’re talking of such primary and crucial choices as picking the platform where you’re gonna blog.

 Okay, so why would someone consider blogging on Medium.

 - Well, for one — Medium is super easy and fast to get started with.
 You don’t need to go build a whole blog from design and scratch.
 All you really have to do before you actually start writing is to create an account on Medium.

 - What’s more, is that Medium’s text editor is super simple and cool.
 It offers you all the directly necessary tools you need without any complicated destruction.

 - There is also the fact that Medium isn’t a mere blogging platform.
 It’s sort of a social platform too.
 It’s a place to engage in a professional community and benefit from communication.